Somerset County Divorce Attorney for Business Owners

 Even if a person owned the business before marriage,at least a portion of its worth may be considered marital property, especially if it increases in value throughout the relationship.

-How Is a Business Divided in a Somerset County Divorce?
+How Business Interests Are Divided in Somerset County Divorces

 Traditionally, there are three methods a couple will pursue when distributing a business interest, which include but are not limited to the following: